 In principle, the committee meets before a Board of Directors’ meeting is convened.
 The committee deliberates on important matters stipulated by the Rules for the Audit and Supervisory Committee and strives to strengthen audits and supervision.

-Audit and Supervisory Committee members selected by the same committee carry out on-site audits themselves and, in order to increase the efficacy of audits, carry out dynamic organizational audits, including issuing instructions and other actions as necessary to, among others, the Internal Audit Division (directly under the control of the Audit and Supervisory Committee).
+Audit and Supervisory Committee members selected by the same committee carry out on-site audits themselves and, in order to increase the efficacy of audits, carry out dynamic organizational audits, including issuing instructions and other actions as necessary to, among others, the Internal Audit Division (an organization directly under the control of the Audit and Supervisory Committee).
 The Internal Audit Division strives to ensure that audits function effectively by reporting the status of audits and improvements, and other issues to Audit and Supervisory Committee members.

 The Nomination and Remuneration Committee

-(Convened three times in the year ended March 31, 2020)
+(Convened four times in the year ended March 31, 2023)

 Selection of candidates for director and deliberating and recommending details of director compensation

 Each committee member is selected based on the Board of Directors’ appraisal of his or her knowledge, insight, experience, and other qualities.
+The Nomination and Remuneration Committee deliberates on the nomination and remuneration of directors and submits reports in response to inquiries from the Board of Directors.

-The Compliance Committee (Convened four times in the year ended March 31, 2020)
+(Convened four times in the year ended March 31, 2023)

 Focusing on Compliance as an Important Management Issue

-The Compliance Committee is composed of nine directors (five of whom are external directors, and the committee chairman is an attorney and external director).
+The Compliance Committee is composed of 14 directors (seven of whom are external directors, and the committee chairman is an attorney and external director).

 In principle, the committee convenes once per quarter.

-Its primary activities are to analyze and assess risks to Capcom Group compliance and consider what action to take.
-In addition, the committee strives for early detection and prevention of legal violations or inappropriate conduct by finding internal risks and reporting their probability of materializing to the Board of Directors.
+Its primary activities are to analyze and assess risks to the Capcom Group.
+In addition, the committee provides recommendations and advice for the prevention of legal violations or inappropriate conduct by finding internal risks and reporting their probability of materializing to the Board of Directors.

-Accounting AuditorsAudit
+Accounting Auditors

 Ensuring and Verifying Accounting Transparency